 Riv Lynch, Director of Admissions, is responsible for recruiting and admitting students to the school in accordance with Rochelle Zell Jewish High School’s admission criteria, in consultation with the Head of School and Academic Dean.

 Ms. Lynch was born in Israel and moved to the Chicagoland area as a child.
 She is an alumnus of Solomon Schechter Day School (SSDS) and is a proud parent of three Schechter alumni students.
-She is also a parent of two Rochelle Zell alumni students and a current Rochelle Zell parent.
+She is also a parent of three Rochelle Zell alumni students.
 She holds a Bachelor’s Degree in Psychology from Indiana University and a Master of Arts in Art Therapy from University of Illinois at Chicago.

 Read more about Riv in Voyage Chicago here.